 Lake Tech adheres to a policy of non-discrimination in educational programs/activities and employment and strives to provide equal opportunities for all as required by the following.
-To report violations to this policy, contact Dr. Sherie Lindamood at 589-2250 ext.
-1824
+To report violations to this policy, contact Art Seidner at 589-2250 ext.
+1823 or Sherie Lindamood at 589-2250 ext.
+1824.